Swallows need your help at home and away

 Swallows are small birds with blue glossy backs, a sort of creamy-white underneath & red throats.
 And these little guys need all our help.

 The RSPB suggests that a number of factors may be involved in the decline of swallow numbers, something which has been going on since around 1970.
 Swallows are returning to their breeding areas in poor condition, which means they are laying fewer eggs than before.
 The ever increasing expanse of the Sahara may make it more difficult terrain to cross; changes in farming practices in Europe could mean fewer nesting places & reduced insect populations to feed from.

 Swallows are not taking kindly to the colder & later frosts in May, or the very hot summers, which mean that pools dry out and there are fewer insects around - many nestlings die from heat exhaustion and dehydration.

 How you can help swallows

 As well as asking people to sign this petition, the RSPB is encouraging people to put nesting boxes in your homes and particularly asking house builders of new homes to put up swallow nests for the birds.
 Swallows can enter buildings through tiny holes - if you plan to make a hole, it should be at least 50 mm high & 70mm wide under the eaves.
 Nesting places should also be out of hte reach of cats.
-The RSPB has more tips on helping swallows to nest here - and you can click on the pictures to the right & treat swallows to a nest at home
+The RSPB has more tips on helping swallows to nest here -

 |You can join the RSPB & help it continue its work to conserve & protect birds like the swallow.
 Membership includes free entry to 100 nature reserves, a free joining gift, & a free magazine four times a year, packed with articles & stunning photographs.
 This is incredible value - it's £3 a month for an adult.
 Gift memberships for nature lovers & memberships for children also available - click here for details|